whiprandolph/bestseller/Part 3 - The Deepest Revolution/16 - Build Spiritual Strength with Others.md

 Living with integrity, awareness, gratitude, and generosity are skills too, and you can practice each of these intentionally just like any other skill.
 Practice approaching life with these qualities, and notice when you show up with them and when you don't.
 Perhaps sometimes you don't have the awareness you want, or you are afraid to tell the truth and so you lie instead.

 Cultivating these qualities is just like learning to kick a soccer ball.
 When you mess up, avoid any sense of guilt or shame.
 Just recognize that you made a mistake, learn from it, and do better next time.
 If you hurt or disappointed someone else, acknowledge your mistake, do your best to make it right, learn whatever lessons you can, and commit to doing better.
-And if you feel any residual guilt, or shame, let it go.
+And if you feel any residual guilt or shame, let it go.
 You are just practicing and learning.

 And just like you practice kicking a soccer ball before the game, you can practice these beautiful qualities outside the normal flow of life.
-Take bravery for example, which is simply the ability to remain conscious and do what you know in your heart is right even if you feel uncomfortable or afraid.
+Take bravery for example, which is the ability to remain conscious and do what you know in your heart is right even if you feel uncomfortable or afraid.
 To practice bravery, you can intentionally put yourself in uncomfortable or scary situations and practice maintaining your composure.
 If you're scared of dancing, face your fear and go dancing.
 If cold water feels uncomfortable, practice keeping your composure in cold water.
 Learn to feel _comfortable in the midst of discomfort_ so that nothing causes you to ever "hold back" or "shut down" parts of yourself.

 The book _One Disease One Cure_ contains many more suggestions for cultivating bravery, integrity, and other qualities.[xxx-odoc]